1spyral/AdventOfCode2024/README.md

 # AdventOfCode2024
-Two thousand and twenty fourth iteration of Advent of Code.
+Two thousand and twenty-fourth iteration of Advent of Code.
 What a many centuries it's been!

 This year, I'll be trying to solve problems in Kotlin.
 There is beauty in madness...

+#### Unsolved Problems:
+- Day 17 Problem 2

 Christmas cheers from [Sion Gang](https://github.com/siongang)